-How much or how little you season these deviled ham stuffed eggs is up to you.
+How much or how little you season these deviled ham-stuffed eggs is up to you.
 However, there are a few things to keep in mind.
-Different mayonnaise brands will vary wildly in saltiness, so make sure you taste the filling before adding more salt.
+Different mayonnaise brands will vary widely in saltiness, so make sure you taste the filling before adding more salt.
 Also, the ham and pickle relish or just pickles will all add saltiness to the dish.

 Paprika in this recipe goes on top of the stuffed eggs, so you can choose what you like.
 There are many types of paprika, from hot to sweet to smoked ones, and they are all good.

 How to make